sjentsch/lsjDocs/Ch11/Ch11_tTest_01.rst

 At this point, we would traditionally look up the value 2.26 in our table of critical values.
-Our original hypothesis was two-sided (we didn’t really have any theory about whether psych students would be better or worse at statistics than other students) so our hypothesis test is two-sided (or two-tailed) also.
+Our original hypothesis was two-sided (we did not really have any theory about whether psych students would be better or worse at statistics than other students) so our hypothesis test is two-sided (or two-tailed) also.
 Looking at the little table that I showed earlier, we can see that 2.26 is bigger than the critical value